redcathode/aaclient/README.md

 # aaclient
 aaclient is a command-line tool to download anna's archive listings (currently, only via the torrent).
+note that you'll need to install tqdm, lxml, and libtorrent on your system, or have them in a venv. i will eventually make proper packages for this thing

 ## basic usage
 ```shell